Remember, a long time has passed and a lot of people have died while Evidence-Based Medicine was facing the wrong way.

 5) Dose-response gradient - Very Strong

 Reading references 2 and 3, as well as this review of the evidence written before reference 2 was published, should be persuasive.
 See also ref 17 for antiviral effects.
-This one goes up to 11.
+The effects of selenium and selenite align to support the associational results across multiple mechanisms.

 Selenium is well-studied and nothing in its story seems to contradict the idea that higher intakes will protect against COVID-19 mortality and reduce the severity of disease.